jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Replace the generic Next.js README with project-specific setup and architecture documentation.
 - [x] Review unused MDX, Lucide, React Flow, and Framer Motion dependencies after DDCF implementation.
 Removed the four unused MDX packages; retained Lucide, React Flow, and Framer Motion because they are actively imported.
 - [!]
-Resolve the three high-severity production advisories reported by `npm audit --omit=dev` for transitive `postcss` and `sharp` versions.
-Next.js 16.2.12 remains the latest stable release and pins the affected dependencies; npm still proposes an unsafe downgrade to Next.js 9.3.3.
-The deployed site is static and does not execute these packages at request time, so retain the supported dependency graph and re-evaluate on the next compatible Next.js release.
+Resolve the three high-severity runtime advisories affecting transitive `postcss` and `sharp` versions.
+A fourth medium-severity `postcss` advisory is also tracked.
+Next.js 16.2.12 remains the reviewed framework version and pins the affected dependencies; the deployed site is static and does not execute these packages at request time, so retain the supported dependency graph and re-evaluate on the next compatible Next.js release.
+The local lockfile baseline and GitHub Dependabot alert count now fail CI if this reviewed state changes.
 - [x] Review unused images and remove or integrate them.
 - [x] Optimize large raster assets and verify production delivery sizes.
 - [x] Serve WebP variants of the four heaviest referenced scientific figures, reducing their combined transfer